 - > It helps with pitching your story because it gives advance warning of any maps, charts, graphs or images that might be needed

 - > It assists teamwork by aiding layout people and those who place stories on pages

 - > It helps you communicate better with readers, who often learn far more from a well-chosen image or a striking chart than from text alone.
-An image, says the proverb ‘is worth a thousand words’.
+As they say, a picture is worth a thousand words.